jadlimcaco/design-systems-repo/README.md

-# Design System Repo
+# Design Systems Repo

-Welcome to the Design System Repo.
+Welcome to the Design Systems Repo.
 It's still a work in progress.